Idealism vs. Materialism: the Mental Universe Explained

 Reality, then, can be understood as a shared dream in which all the participants have forgotten their common origin in the universal Mind.
 Each of us is like a dissociated personality of the Universal Mind, playing out our roles in the grand dream.

 When you dream at night, even though you perceive the dream from a specific subjective perspective, you are simultaneously every character within the dream and the very dreamscape itself.
 The characters and the setting are all projections of your own mind, your own consciousness.
-This is precisely the dynamic at play within the Universal Mind, according to idealism.
+This is precisely the dynamic at play within the Universal Mind.

 Examples to Understand the Metaphysics of Idealism